Hearwindsaying/zihong/content/authors/admin/_index.md

 ---

-I am a rendering engineer at 4D ShoeTech.
+I am a master student in computer science at Dartmouth College.

 I am strongly interested in computer graphics, especially in physically based rendering.
 I attempt to learn and understand the principles behind natural phenomena appearing in the physical world.